Ready to ‘fall back’? How to help your baby adjust their sleep to the time change

 The circadian rhythm is our body’s internal clock that maintains behavior and physiology according to our environment.
 This unseen clock explains why we feel more energized during the day and tired at night.

-“In the daytime when we wake up, there’s going to be lots of sunlight, which suppresses the release of melatonin,” said Dr. Raj Dasgupta, Associate Program Director of Internal Medicine Residency at Huntington Memorial Hospital.
+“In the daytime when we wake up, there’s going to be lots of sunlight, which suppresses the release of melatonin,” said Dr. Raj Dasgupta, associate program director of internal medicine residency at Huntington Memorial Hospital in California.
 “At nighttime, it’s going to get darker earlier, so it would give us a chance for that melatonin to get released and really have our 24-hour solar day more in sync with our circadian rhythm.”

 This process may begin to emerge in infants around 2 to 3 months old, but it can take them over a year to fully develop their circadian rhythm, according to BC Children’s Hospital in Canada.

-Since their circadian rhythm is still developing, babies and young children wake up earlier during the first few days after the November time change.
+Since their circadian rhythm is still developing, babies and young children wake up earlier during the first few days after the November time change, according to Dasgupta.

 Adjusting your child to the time change